Personality Compatibility: Personality Types, Traits, and Models Compatibility

 To assess compatibility, we can use the following models.

-- The Myers – Briggs Type Indicator (MBTI): Leading the pack in popularity is the MBTI which categorizes individuals into a unique set of 16 personality types.
+1. The Myers-Briggs Type Indicator (MBTI): Leading the pack in popularity is the MBTI which categorizes individuals into a unique set of 16 personality types.
 It’s widely accepted for its utility in helping people understand themselves and their interactions with others better.
 This model focuses on four key dichotomies: extraversion/introversion, sensing/intuition, thinking/feeling, and judging/perceiving.

-- Enneagram: This model is quite fascinating because it the emotional side of personality.
-Unlike the MBTI or BIG 5, that look at personlality via traits, the Enneagram looks at it from the point of view of motivation, fears, desires and how they drive perception and behaviour.
+2. Enneagram: This model is quite fascinating because it the emotional side of personality.
+Unlike the MBTI or BIG 5, which look at personality via traits, the Enneagram looks at it from the point of view of motivation, fears, desires, and how they drive perception and behavior.

 Personality Type Compatibility in Myers Briggs Type Indicator (MBTI)